Champions of the Artsthe Norah Morgan Award for Excellence in Theatre Arts Education

 Carousel Players and The Niagara Symphony Orchestra are pleased to offer the annual Champions of the Arts Awards.
-Each organization recognizes and celebrate an outstanding teacher who inspires their students though the integration of the arts in the classroom, and across the curriculum.
+Each organization recognizes and celebrates an outstanding teacher who inspires their students through the integration of the arts in the classroom, and across the curriculum.

 Carousel Players offers the Norah Morgan Award for Excellence in Theatre Arts & The Niagara Symphony Orchestra celebrates a deserving music teacher with the Paul van Dongen Award for Excellence in Music Education.
 All school principals, teacher colleagues and parent council members are invited to submit nominations for these awards.

 Norah Morgan was an influential international ambassador of drama education for both students and teachers for over fifty years.

 In 1972, Norah Morgan worked with Des Davis in developing a vision for Carousel Players that continues to inspire students and teachers locally, provincially, nationally and internationally.

 The Norah Morgan Memorial Award honours her leadership and influence in enriching the lives of young people through the arts.

 Jen Benson (2019)